 My father served in the Army in WWII.
 He nearly had his legs blown off in an explosion, and had to spend 11 months in an Army hospital.
 Dad told me SPAM was definitely omnipresent, too much.
 SPAM was everywhere, so much that it sickened soldiers.
 During on train excursion Dad said G.I.’s were tossing the cans out the window.

 I love Hawaii and the Hawaiian people.
 I’ll never understand their obsession with this junk.
 What’s that old saying?
 If you put lipstick on a pig it’s still a pig?

-My answer: No matter how you jazz up SPAM, it’s still SPAM, which I don’t think I’ve had since I was 12 and will never eat again.
+No matter how you jazz up SPAM, it’s still SPAM, which I don’t think I’ve had since I was 12 and will never eat again.